Updated: Preparing Retirees for the TCJA Sunset

 Understanding the Tax Cuts and Jobs Act: What Changes After 2025?

-We don’t know exactly what will happen to the current TCJA provisions set to expire on December 31st, 2025.
-There is a lot of uncertainty because there may be significant shifts in power from the 2024 election – at a minimum, we’ll have a different President of the United States.
-However, we can’t predict the future.
+For a long time, we didn’t know exactly what would happen to the TCJA provisions, which were set to expire on December 31st, 2025.
+There was a lot of uncertainty due to significant shifts in the administration from the 2024 election – at a minimum, we now have a different President of the United States.

 Changes to Income Tax Brackets

-The tax code before the passing of the TCJA had seven income tax brackets ranging from 10% to 39.6%.
-In 2018, these were adjusted to be between 10% and 37%, and the threshold for the highest bracket was adjusted to be higher.
+The tax code before the TCJA had seven income tax brackets ranging from 10% to 39.6%.
+In 2018, these were adjusted to a range of 10% to 37%, and the threshold for the highest bracket was raised.
+We had anticipated a return to the old tax brackets with inflation adjustments.

 Cuts to the Standard Deduction

-An often overlooked but significant change is the higher standard deduction.
-The TCJA eliminated personal exemptions and increased the standard deduction.
-After adjusting for inflation, the current standard deduction is $14,600 for filing single and $29,200 for married filing jointly.
+An often overlooked but significant change was the higher standard deduction.
+The TCJA eliminated personal exemptions and significantly increased the standard deduction.
+If TCJA had expired, then we would have reverted to lower standard deductions.

 Changes to Deductions and Credits

-Speaking of small businesses, another significant change is the removal of the deduction for Qualified Business Income (QBI) (up to 20% of income or QBI).
-This could significantly impact some business owners.
+Speaking of small businesses, another significant change would have been the removal of the deduction for Qualified Business Income (QBI).
+This could have significantly impacted some business owners.

 Maximizing Tax Benefits While You Still Can